alexeilebedev/gutenpass/README.md

 ## Provided lang files
 A dozen lang files are already provided.
-These include War And Peace, Critique of Pure Reason, Great Expectations, Alice in Wonderland, and other classics.
+These include War And Peace, Iliad, Great Expectations, Alice in Wonderland, and other classics.
 Texts are in txt/ and resulting langfiles are under lang.
 Lang files can be re-generated with ./update-lang (read the source for more).

+Here a few passphrases inspired by Critique of Pure Reason:
 ~~~
 $ ./gutenpass -l lang/purereason.lang -n 10 -t 0 -minfreq 40
 trandere-d-sp-hr-brin-fr